Countdown to Extinction: Inside the Evolution of Animal Kingdom’s Time-Traveling DINOSAUR Dark Ride

 Image: Disney

 Remember, Disney expected the movie Dinosaur to become a new family classic like Toy Story or A Bug’s Life, so the new connection to the film would mean that the DINOSAUR ride would attract families with younger children – those fascinated with dinosaurs and who would doubtlessly fall in love with the new film.
-As such, the newly re-christened DINOSAUR ride would need a few edits to welcome younger, merchandise-hungry children.
+As such, the newly re-christened DINOSAUR ride would need a few edits to welcome younger, merchandise-hungry guests.

 For one thing, the EMV’s motion was relaxed to create a less jarring ride.
 Sure, DINOSAUR’s EMVs would still buck, rumble, roll, and shudder, but reduced motion meant that DINOSAUR’s height requirement could be lowered to 40 inches (versus Indiana Jones Adventure’s 46 inches!) to cater to the new family audience that would descend on the ride.